HonghyokKim/CGPSspatialmatch/README.md

 2) use functions for distance-matching, GPS estimation, and GPS matching (DIY)

-Mannuals for each of functions will be doccumentized.

 Wrapper functions for longitudinal and survival data with Cox models and mixed effect models will be developed in the future.

 Error reporting and questions: